theislab/archmap_doc/docs/beta_feature/index.rst

 Atlas Revision Stage
 --------------------

-Upon successful upload of your atlas, its status will be set to **"In Revision."** To complete the revision stage of your atlas, follow the steps below:
+Upon successful upload of your atlas, its status will be set to **"In Revision."** To complete the revision stage of your atlas, you need to either benchmark your atlas through the ArchMap website (see below) or provide your own benchmarking results, which could be a part of a preprint or stand-alone.
+Due to resource constraints, atlas benchmarking in ArchMap can only be done for atlases of size 4 Gb and smaller after running the aforementined preparation script.
+If your atlas is too large to run on the ArchMap website, you can also run the ArchMap benchmarking pipeline locally (see below for more details).

 How do I benchmark my atlas?
+****************************

+On ArchMap
 ****************************

 1. Navigate to the **Search** page using the sidebar.
 Under the **"ATLASES"** tab, search for the name of your atlas in the search bar.
 Hovering over your atlas card, select **"ATLAS BENCHMARK."**